roboskel/website/_portfolio/98_alumni.md

 supervised by [Stasinos]({% link _portfolio/00_konstant.md %})
 and with substantial help from
 [Indigo]({% link _portfolio/02_indigo.md %}).
-Theodoros thesis _Detecting Human Patterns in Laser Range Data_ also led to a publication at ECAI 2012.
+Theodoros' thesis _Detecting Human Patterns in Laser Range Data_ also led to a publication at ECAI 2012.
 <br/><br/>
 After graduating he was a research assistant at New York University